 Get a combined alarm and electronic immobiliser fitted professionally.
 Datatool® alarms are recommended as the best on the market and your insurance company may give you a discount on your premiums.

-Datatool TrakKING provides instant notification of theft and a high chance of recovery if the worst does happen.
+Datatool TrakKING/Stealth provides instant notification of theft and a high chance of recovery if the worst does happen.

 If you’ve got a garage, use it every day, lock it securely and use a ground anchor!

 Keep your keys safe and out of sight at all times.
 It’s also a good idea to keep your alarm fob separate from your keys.